 - Dried fruit or fruit leather

 - Marshmallows and roasting sticks

 Since most resorts feature a fire pit, I hand my kids a fluffy marshmallow to roast at the end of the day.
 Their faces light up after a long day on the slopes.
-As a bonus, a toasted marshmallow can prevent an overly-tired kid from melting down on the mountain.

 Other Things that Make Life Easier

 I pack another bag for the non-food stuff, including a first aid kit with bandages (blisters), a baggie with lip balm and a small can of sunscreen for their faces.
 Don’t forget the tissues and wipes.

 Gloves always get lost, so I pack extra gloves and drop in a phone charger.
 I keep the ski googles in there but my kids prefer to use sunglasses for sunny days.

 Some families change into ski boots at the car but I find that kids slip and fall.
 I grab my giant reusable bag and haul all of the equipment and boots in there.
 I can fit all ski and snowboarding boots and helmets in the bag as we make our way to the ski lodge.

 - Reservations are required during holiday breaks, like Presidents’ Day Weekend.
 Ski school sells out.

 - Kids should be required to wear helmets.